TxnLab/use-wallet-js/README.md

 If the active network changes, the `algodClient` instance will be updated to reflect the new network.

-By default, the `algodClient` instance connects to [AlgoNode](https://algonode.io/api/)'s free (as in 🍺) API for public networks, and `http://localhost` for local networks.
+By default, the `algodClient` instance connects to [AlgoNode](https://algonode.io/api/)'s free (as in 🍺) API for public networks, and `http://localhost` for `LOCALNET`.
 You can override this behavior by passing an `algod` configuration object to the `WalletManager` constructor.

 To configure the `algodClient` for the active network only, pass an object with `token`, `baseServer` and `port` properties: